kyma-project/kyma/docs/service-mesh/10-02-no-access.md

     kubectl exec -ti -n istio-system $(kubectl get pod -l app=istio-ingressgateway -n istio-system -o name) -c istio-proxy -- netstat -lptnu
     ```

-4. If ports `80` and `443` are not used, check logs of the Istio Ingress Gateway container `ingress-sds` for errors related to the certificates:
+4. If ports `80` and `443` are not used, check the logs of the Istio Ingress Gateway container for errors related to certificates.
+Run:

     ```bash
     kubectl logs -n istio-system -l app=istio-ingressgateway -c ingress-sds
     ```

-5. If you notice any issues regarding certificates, make sure `kyma-gateway-certs` and `kyma-gateway-certs-cacert` Secrets are available in the `istio-system` Namespace and they contain proper data.
-To regenerate a corrupted certificate, follow [this guide](components/security/#tutorials-update-tls-certificate).
-If you run Kyma on Gardener, follow [this guide](components/security/#troubleshooting-issues-with-certificates-on-gardener) instead.
+5. In case of certificate-related issues, make sure `kyma-gateway-certs` and `kyma-gateway-certs-cacert` Secrets are available in the `istio-system` Namespace and that they contain proper data.
+Run:

+    ```bash
+    kubectl get secrets -n istio-system kyma-gateway-certs -oyaml kubectl get secrets -n istio-system kyma-gateway-certs-cacert -oyaml
+    ```

+6. To regenerate a corrupted certificate, follow [this tutorial](components/security/#tutorials-update-tls-certificate).
+If you are running Kyma provisioned through Gardener, follow [this tutorial](components/security/#troubleshooting-issues-with-certificates-on-gardener) instead.

    >**NOTE**: Remember to switch back to the `distroless` image after you resolved the issue.